Stiefel tropical linear spaces: Combinatorics of Stiefel tropical linear spaces

 What we wish to show is that it is still possible to carry out this procedure to determine the $i$\/th row of $\tc(u)^{\rm t}$ using only the data in the combinatorial type of the subdivision $\mc D(A)^*$.
-That is, we wish to show that the following walking procedure is enough: walk along the faces of $\mc D(A)^*$, beginning from the vertex of interest, and passing at each step to one of the faces you could reach next by moving in direction $f_i$, until reaching a face dual to a face $\Delta_J$ of $F_i$; then $J$ is the $i$\/th row of $\tc(u)^{\rm t}$.
+We will in fact show that the following walking procedure fills the bill: walk along the faces of $\mc D(A)^*$, beginning from the vertex of interest, and passing at each step to one of the faces you could reach next by moving in direction $f_i$, until reaching a face dual to a face $\Delta_J$ of $F_i$.
+Then $J$ is the $i$\/th row of $\tc(u)^{\rm t}$.

-The walking procedure we have just sketched does in fact work when applied to the complex $\mc H(A^{\rm t})$: indeed, there is a subcomplex of $\mc H(A^{\rm t})$ with the same support as $\mc N(F_i)$, and it is clear that a walk as described will never cross from the interior of one face of $\mc N(F_i)$ into a different one, since $f_i$ is contained in the lineality space of $\mc N(F_i)$.
+The walking procedure we have just sketched does in fact work when applied to the complex $\mc H(A^{\rm t})$: indeed, there is a subcomplex of $\mc H(A^{\rm t})$ with the same support as $F_i^*$, and it is clear that a walk as described will never cross from the interior of one face of $F_i^*$ into a different one, since $f_i$ is contained in the lineality space of $F_i^*$.

 Now, by Theorem~\ref{r:restrictsubdiv}, $\mc D(A)$ is obtained from $\mc M(A^{\rm t})$ by restricting it to the intersection of all of the halfspaces $\{x_j\leq 1\}$ for each $j\in [n]$.
 Given a polyhedral complex $S$ and its restriction $S'$ to a halfspace $\{\langle x,f\rangle\leq a\}$ in the sense of Theorem~\ref{r:restrictsubdiv}, the relationship between the dual complexes $S^*$ and $(S')^*$ is that every cell of $(S')^*$ is either a cell of $S^*$ or is the Minkowski sum of a cell of $S^*$ with a ray in direction $-f$; these correspond to the primal cells which respectively don't meet and meet the halfspace.